 The museum is divided into the following sections:

-1. The Great Discovery – Take a short but fascinating audio tour (Dutch, English or German) around the beginnings of the steam age in the Netherlands.
+1. The Great Discovery (De Grote Ontdekking) – Take a short but fascinating audio tour (Dutch, English or German) around the beginnings of the steam age in the Netherlands.
 The first railway line was Amsterdam-Haarlem which opened in 1839 using De Arend steam locomotive.
-It includes a mock-up of Amsterdam station from the time and a working replica of De Arend.

-2. Dream Journeys – Discover how the well-to-do from the 19th century travelled in style by railway – such as taking a trip on the Orient Express from Paris to Constantinople (Istanbul) and on to Cairo.
-On show is a fine display of railway posters and leaflets from the time – including many advertising ferry/rail services between England and Holland.
+2. Trip of Your Dreams (Droomreizen) – Theatre show where you can discover how the well-to-do from the 19th century travelled in style by railway – such as taking a trip on the Orient Express from Paris to Constantinople (Istanbul).
+The show is in Dutch but can still be enjoyed by non-speakers.

-4. Trains Through Time – Large exhibition hall which houses a comprehensive collection of old locomotives and carriages – from steam trains (19th century/early 20th century) to a variety of electric and diesel units from the 20th century.
-There is also various railway memorabilia on show and some models of Dutch trains.
+4. Trains Through Time (Treinen door de Tijd) – Large exhibition hall which houses a comprehensive collection of old locomotives and carriages – from steam trains (19th century/early 20th century) to a variety of electric and diesel units from the 20th century.
+There is also various railway memorabilia on show and an extensive collection of model trains.

-5. Trial by Fire – An audio-visual ride suitable for those 12 and over.
+5. Trial by Fire (De Vuurproef) – An audio-visual ride suitable for those 12 and over.
 Narrated by Dutch actor Rutger Hauer, you are taken on a journey through 2 centuries of rail travel.

 6. Techlab – This is a hands-on exhibit which looks at how railways actually work.

-There are café-restaurant facilities and a museum shop which sells many railway themed items such as large yellow NS (Dutch Railways) timetable boards.
+There are café-restaurant facilities and a museum shop which sells many railway themed items and toys.

 Overall the Spoorwegmuseum is an enjoyable place to spend a few hours for both young and old.